Investor Deck

 Strong external validation of the biology — with a clear gap around oral chronic-disease therapeutics.

-Defensibility comes from biology, chemistry, and execution.
+Defensibility comes from biology,

 Yellow Pigment combines a differentiated human biology insight with a tractable prodrug chemistry strategy and a focused development plan — across three reinforcing pillars.